Studying the Master in Renewable Energy Award through Government Funding

 2. You are studying the Master Award through government funding from the Oil Transition Training Fund – how did that opportunity present itself?

 The government has put in place a fund for people out of work as a result of the oil industry downturn, called “the Transition Training Fund” - which is funded through Skills Development Scotland.
-The EEC’s training courses are eligible for government funding and so I was granted full funding to study the Master in Renewable Energy Award (12 courses).
+I was granted full funding to study the Master in Renewable Energy Award with the EEC.

 I also received an Individual Learning Account fund of £200, which I used to study the EEC’s Wind Power course, which was my first course on the pathway.

 3. Which course have you enjoyed studying most as part of the Master Award?